advancedresearch/the_century_of_satire/naturalistic-assumptions-and-dimensions-of-error.md

 There is no need to stay loyal to one particular study in science, because science is not like a cult, where you might get excommunicated when leaving and entering another.

-A common fallacy that people use in childish discussions about biblical scholarship is that people need to read everything and understand it all before they have the ability to make contributions.
+A common fallacy that people use, often in childish discussions about biblical scholarship, is that people need to read everything and understand it all before they have the ability to make contributions.
 You do not owe anyone trying to understand all details of their position, nor do you have defend some position against others in discussion.